 Until 1982, Arizona was the only state that did not have a Medicaid program under title XIX of the Social Security Act.
 In October 1982, Arizona implemented the AHCCCS in the state's first section 1115 demonstration project.
-AHCCCS initially covered only acute care services, however, by 1989, the program was expanded to include the Arizona Long Term Care System (ALTCS), the state's capitated long term care (LTC) program for the elderly and physically disabled (EPD) and the developmentally disabled (DD) populations.
+AHCCCS initially covered only acute care services, however, by 1989, the program was expanded to include the Arizona Long Term Care System (ALTCS), the state's capitated long term care program for the elderly and physically disabled (EPD) and the developmentally disabled (DD) populations.
 In 2000, the state also expanded coverage to adults without dependent children with family income up to and including 100 percent of the federal poverty level (FPL) as well as established the Medical Expense Deduction (MED) program for adults with income in excess of 100 percent of the FPL who have qualifying healthcare costs that reduce their income at or below 40 percent of the FPL.
 On March 31, 2011, Arizona requested to eliminate the MED program and implement an enrollment freeze on the adults without dependent children population.
 On April 30, 2011, and July 1, 2011, CMS approved the state's required phaseout plans for the MED program and the adults without dependent children population, respectively.
+Arizona amended its State Plan, effective January 1, 2014, to provide coverage under section 1902(a)(10)(A)(i)(VIII) for certain persons with income not exceeding 133 percent of the FPL.